Property QT of relatively hierarchically hyperbolic groups: Applications

-It is known that $\MCG(\Sigma)$ is virtually colorable \cite[\S 5]{BBF15} and residually finite \cite{Gro74}.
-We only need to prove that any $V\in \s$ with $\C V$ not being a quasi-tree is of Type I. In this case, $V$ is connected and non-annular so $\F_V$ is coarsely $\M(V)$.
-Since $\MCG(\bar V)$ acts coboundedly on $\M(V)$ and acts acylindrically on $\C V$ \cite{Bow08}, $V$ has cobounded nested region and acylindrical image.
-Furthermore, $V$ has separable quasi-axes by Corollary \ref{hhg_sep}.
-Therefore, $V$ is of Type I.
+It is known that $\mcg(\Sigma)$ is virtually colorable \cite[\S 5]{BBF15} and residually finite \cite{Gro74}.
+We only need to prove that every unbounded domain $V\in \s$ is of type I. First, it is clear that $\F_V$ is coarsely $\M(V)$.
+Since $\mcg(\hat V)$ acts coboundedly on $\M(V)$ and acts acylindrically on $\C \hat V$ \cite{Bow08}, $V$ has cobounded nested region and acylindrical image.
+Furthermore, $V$ has separable quasi-axes by the above discussion and Proposition \ref{hhg_sep}.
+Therefore, $V$ is of type I.